 This tutorial explains how to watch Netflix Instantly on your HDTV by connecting your computer to your TV.

-I subscribe to Netflix online movie rental service and mostly watch DVDs on the plasma HDTV.
-There are times when I’d like to take advantage of Netflix’s “watch instantly” streaming internet video service to view a movie now without waiting for a DVD to arrive in the mail.
-It’s simple to watch a Netflix movie on a computer screen, but I wanted to watch from the comfort of the couch with the family on the 40-inch plasma HDTV.
-I wanted a way to hookup the computer to the TV without buying a lot of new equipment.
+I subscribe to Netflix and mostly watch DVDs on the plasma HDTV.
+Watching Netflix on a tablet or PC is nice, but there are times when I’d like to take advantage of Netflix’s “watch instantly” streaming internet video service to view a movie with the family from the comfort of the couch on the 40-inch plasma HDTV and needed a way to hookup the computer to the TV without buying a lot of new equipment.
+My laptop computer has an HDMI port and all I needed is an HDMI cable.

 How to Watch Netflix Instantly on your HDTV